 Every company proclaims a certain set of values.
 It is a foundation stone for hiring since employees have to meet not only professional requirements but also share the company values.
 However, companies also should demonstrate they abide by them as well.
 So, if you feel, there is a certain level of inconsistency between what top management says and does, don’t ignore it.
 If your work environment lets employees give and perceive feedback, express well-founded criticism, and appreciate each other’s efforts, that won’t be a problem.

-Closing Thoughts About How to Create a Healthy Work Environment
+Closing Thoughts on How to Create a Healthy Work Environment

 As we see, creating an energized and inspirational workplace is about communication and readiness to listen to each other.
 Many things depend on the employees themselves.
 If they have a real voice, wisely perceive criticism and appreciation, and abide by the company values together with its top management, the work environment in these companies will let people thrive.